Ahmedhany587/GPT2-SMALL-FINETUNE/GPT2-FineTune/readme.md

 ---

 This project involves the fine-tuning of a GPT-2 language model using the Hugging Face Transformers library.
 The primary goal is to leverage the power of GPT-2 for a specific task using a provided dataset.
-Additionally, the project incorporates Lora (Local Re-Attention) to enhance attention mechanisms.
+Additionally, the project incorporates Peft with loRa for which hepled to train only 20% of the model parameters .

 ## Table of Contents